Skip to main content

 Employees Contributions

-The following table shows the Employee National Insurance Rate for 2025-26.
-In the below NIC letter table, the first column is the Category Letter, and the second, third, and fourth are Income Brackets, as mentioned below.
+The following table shows the Employee National Insurance rates for 2026/27.
+The first column is the Category Letter, and the remaining columns show the relevant income brackets.

 Let's understand the calculation with the help of a simple example: